On unified preserving properties of kinetic schemes: Definition of Unified Preserving (UP) Property

 where $p_h=\rho_h R_0 T_h$ and $E_h=c_vT_h+\tfrac{1}{2}|\u_h|^2$.
 It can be seen that Eqs. \eqref{eq:hEuler} are the same as those of the original BGK equation at the Euler level (see Eqs. \eqref{eq:Euler}), which means that the numerical hydrodynamic quantities $\bm{W}_h$ are the solutions of the Euler equations.
 In other words, a first-order UP kinetic scheme can reproduce the Euler equations exactly with a coarse numerical resolution without resolving the kinetic scale, and this fact also indicates that the scheme has the AP properties.
 However, since the equation of a first-order UP scheme for $f_h^{(2)}$ is incomparable with that of $f^{(2)}$, the balance moment equations at $\epsilon^2$ are different, such that the Navier-Stokes equations cannot be recovered from the scheme.
 Actually, in order to capture the hydrodynamic behaviors at the Navier-Stokes level, a second-order UP scheme is required.
 In this case, $f_h^{(1)}$ satisfies Eq. \eqref{eq:hCE-1}, and $f_h^{(2)}$ satisfies

 which is the same as Eq. \eqref{eq:CE-1}, and the conservative moment equations take the same form as Eq. \eqref{eq:H-t1} together with Eq. \eqref{eq:PQ}, with $\bm{W}$ being replaced by $\bm{W}_h$.
 As such, the numerical quantities $\bm{W}_h$ from the second-order UP scheme satisfy the Navier-Stokes equations.
 To proceed further, a third-order UP scheme can capture the hydrodynamic behaviors at the Burnett level, and a fourth-order one will go to the super-Burnett level.
 Generally, for an $n$-th UP scheme, the expansion coefficients of $f_h^{(k)}$ satisfy the same equations of $f^{(k)}$ for $0\le k \le n$, such that the hydrodynamic quantities $\bm{W}_h$ also satisfy the corresponding $n$-th order hydrodynamic equations obtained from the Chapman-Enskog analysis of the original kinetic equation.
-Therefore, the concept of UP can be used to distinguish the asymptotic limiting equations of different kinetic schemes for small Knudsen numbers.
+Therefore, the concept of UP can be used to distinguish the asymptotic limiting equations of different kinetic schemes for small Knudsen numbers with different orders.

-It should be noted that a UP scheme is a consistent discretization of the kinetic equation \eqref{eq:BGK}, and $f_h$ is an approximation solution of the kinetic equation rather than the solution of the limiting hydrodynamic equations.
-Therefore, for relative large $\epsilon$, $f_h$ can still be a good approximation to the solution of the kinetic equation instead of the high-order hydrodynamic equations such as the Burnett or super-Burnett ones.
-Particularly, the scheme should be legitimate for the collisionless kinetic equation as $\epsilon \to \infty$.
+\begin{remark} It should be noted that a UP scheme is a consistent discretization of the kinetic equation \eqref{eq:BGK}, and $f_h$ is an approximation solution of the kinetic equation rather than the solution of the limiting hydrodynamic equations.
+Therefore, for relative large $\epsilon$, $f_h$ can still be a good approximation to the solution of the kinetic equation instead of the high-order hydrodynamic equations such as the Burnett or super-Burnett ones. \end{remark}